AndrewMichael2020/health-huddle/README.md

 *Hey, since you’re done, do you want to go to dinner now?*

-“Thank you, but I just had a breakfadt,” she typed, and pressed Enter without correcting the typo.
+“Thank you, hadn't we just had a breakfadt :-),” she typed, and pressed Enter without correcting the typo.

 ## Notes